fullmetalbrackets/website/content/articles/sideload-the-directv-stream-app-on-sony-bravia-tv-with-android-tv.md

   you can use Android apps on your TV,
     but not every app is available, and one of those is DirecTV Stream -- necessary to view live TV from my cable provider, AT&T, without need for a separate set-top box.
-It took some Google-Fu, so here's how to sideload the DirecTV Stream app on Sony Bravia TVs without using the Google Play Store.
+So here's how to sideload the DirecTV Stream app on Sony Bravia TVs without using the Google Play Store.
 date: 2021-08-31T03:10:45.265Z
 update: 2021-08-31T03:10:45.279Z
 ---

+### Requirements

-After some internet sleuthing and poring over many forum threads, the answer finally came from [this thread in the XDA-Developers forum](https://forum.xda-developers.com/t/the-ultimate-at-t-tv-and-fire-tv-apk-repository.3854154/).
-Here's the gist:
+After some internet sleuthing and poring over many forum threads, the answer finally came from [this thread in the XDA-Developers forum](https://forum.xda-developers.com/t/the-ultimate-at-t-tv-and-fire-tv-apk-repository.3854154/), where packages for the different devices are gathered.
+I'll be giving instructions specifically for sideloading (without Google Play Store) the DirecTV Stream app on a Sony Bravia TV.
+Here's the gist of it:

 ### Requirements